borogk/cm-doom/README.md

 ([how to export](https://github.com/borogk/zdoom-cameraman/blob/main/docs/ch05.player.md#how-to-export-a-camera-profile-from-editor)).
 If not specified, Cameraman functionality is disabled and all parameters described below are ignored.

-`-cman_auto_skip` automatically skips to the frame when the camera becomes active (**'delay'** parameter in camera profile).
+`-cman_skip` automatically skips to the frame when the camera becomes active (**'delay'** parameter in camera profile).

-`-cman_auto_exit` automatically exits as soon as the camera path is completed.
+`-cman_exit` automatically exits as soon as the camera path is completed.

-`-cman_viddump <videofile>` shortcut to activate auto-skip, auto-exit and viddump at the same time.
-Essentially, outputs a video that captures the camera path and nothing else.
+`-cman_noflash` disables gun flashes lighting up the environment, in case you find them distracting.

 Examples:
 ```shell